-- (i) the visual prominence of the proposed development from any public places, in particular State Highway 6, cycleways and trails. - (ii) the proposed development is likely to be visually prominent such that it detracts from private views. - (iii) any screening or other mitigation by any proposed method such as earthworks and/or new planting will detract from the landscape character or obstruct views of the landscape; - (iv) the proposed development is enclosed by any confining elements of topography and/or vegetation and the ability of these elements to reduce visibility from public and private locations; - (v) any proposed roads, boundaries and associated planting, earthworks and landscaping will change and reduce visual amenity, with particular regard to elements which are inconsistent with the existing natural topography and patterns; - (vi) boundaries follow, wherever reasonably possible and practicable, the natural lines of the landscape or landscape units.
+- (i) the visual prominence of the proposed development from any public places, in particular State Highway 6, cycleways and bridleways. - (ii) the proposed development is likely to be visually prominent such that it detracts from private views. - (iii) any screening or other mitigation by any proposed method such as earthworks and/or new planting will detract from the landscape character or obstruct views of the landscape from both public and privte locations; - (iv) the proposed development is enclosed by any confining elements of topography and/or vegetation and the ability of these elements to reduce visibility from public and private locations; - (v) any roads, access boundaries and associated planting, earthworks and landscaping will reduce visual amenity, with particular regard to elements that are inconsistent with the existing natural topography and patterns; - (vi) boundaries follow, wherever reasonably possible and practicable, the natural lines of the landscape or landscape units.